 Both Ortho-Bionomy and TEC are very gentle, non-invasive modalities and can be adapted to any client's needs.
 Please share any worries or limitations before or during the session.

 What does it cost?
-Prices range from $50-65 per full session, depending on location, travel, and whether an introductory rate applies.
-Half-sessions of 30 mins are also available.
-I will try to accomodate cost or time restrictions, if asked.
+My fee is $50 per full session.
+Half-sessions of 30 mins are also available ($30).
+I will try to accommodate cost or time restrictions, if asked.
 Comfort is important in all aspects, even the financial part.

 Where can I find more information?
 A good source of information is SOBI's webpage, http://www.ortho-bionomy.org/.
 Here is another article on OB http://www.massagetherapy.com/articles/index.php/article_id/318/Ortho-Bionomy I will be happy to answer any further questions--just give me a call at 724-544-1951.